rpazyaquian/personal-site/source/blog/react.html.md

 ## The Component

 The basic building block of React is the component.
-A component is like a function that takes in *properties* and *state*, and returns HTML.
+A component is like a function that takes in *properties*, and returns *state* and HTML.

 Components are declared like this: